risk-first/website/menagerie/Boundary-Risk.md

  - We could use library 'b', using the [Protocols](Communication-Risk#protocol-risk) of 'b', and having a dependency on 'b'.
  - We could use neither, and avoid the dependency, but potentially pick up lots more [Codebase Risk](Complexity-Risk#codebase-risk) and [Schedule Risk](Scarcity-Risk#schedule-risk) because we have to code our own alternative to 'a' and 'b'.

-The choice of approach presents us with [Boundary Risk](Boundary-Risk), because we don't know that we'll necessarily be successful with any of these options.
+The choice of approach presents us with [Boundary Risk](Boundary-Risk), because we don't know that we'll necessarily be successful with any of these options until we _go down the path_ of choosing one to see:

  - Maybe 'a' has some undocumented drawbacks that are going to hold us up.
  - Maybe 'b' works on some streaming API basis, that is incompatible with the input protocol.